 We use several methods to release them;

 - Shore release, we take them down at low tide and release them onto suitable substrate.

 - Dive clubs release on our behalf and personally deliver them to the sea bed.

 - Fishermen release, whereby, trays of juvenile lobsters are put into the lobster pots/creels and lowered to the seabed.
 They benefit from the protection of the pot whilst they crawl out of the trays and into the gravel below.

 - Tube release, again with the help from fishermen, we are able to deliver juvenile lobsters directly onto the seabed using a long pipe.

 WHERE HAS MY LOBSTER BEEN RELEASED?

-OTHER ADOPTIONS – we promise to release lobsters on behalf of our Sponsors
+OTHER ADOPTIONS – we have released lobsters on behalf of our fabulous Sponsors

 2008 M&J Seafood 100 lobsters